ROLE MODEL TV

 What’s been missing is a media network as committed as we are to our family’s physical, intellectual, and emotional needs.

 Introducing RoleModel.TV, the next-generation network for next-generation families.

-RoleModel.TV uses the latest virtual meeting technology (along the lines of Zoom) to create an intimate place where families meet with today’s most trusted educators, scientists, thinkers, counselors and doers.
+RoleModel.TV uses the latest technology (including Zoom) to create an interactive, intimate place where families meet with today’s most trusted educators, scientists, thinkers, counselors and doers.
 Real people like Michelle Obama, Tom Chapin and others that you may not have heard of but have so much to offer.